codepoet80/metube-php-servicewrapper/README.md

     + If you want to use the YouTube Search feature, your Google API Key ([get your own for free here](https://developers.google.com/youtube/v3/getting-started))

 That's it!
 Once the PHP app is running, you can begin to use it in even the simplest of web clients.

+## Installation in Docker Container

+* Community contributor Nomad84 has provided [documentation on his approach to containerizing the Service Wrapper.](Dockerize.md)

 ## webOS Usage